 4) Be a Good Citizen

 This is a great New Year’s resolution for students of elementary age.
 Talk with your kids about the meanings of national holidays, being helpful, being polite, and other ways they can be good citizens.
 Create a school-wide goal like recycling or picking up trash, and get students, teachers, staff and parents in on the action.
+Hand out citizenship award pins, ribbons, buttons, certificates, or medallions to inspire good citizenship in your students.

 5) Show School Spirit